What is the difference between a Child Trust Fund and Junior ISA?

 When does my child get access to their money?

-For both savings plans, money is locked away until the child’s 18th birthday, where they will be able to withdraw the money, invest it further (in an ISA for example) or a mixture of the two.
+For both savings plans, money is locked away until the child’s 18th birthday, where they will be able to make an encashment, invest it further (in an ISA for example) or a mixture of the two.

 Is the amount you can save in a Child Trust Fund different to a Junior ISA?